 - Chakrasana pose can strengthens your back muscles and tones the adrenals

-- It helps your kidneys and front portion for your body is entirely being stretch, which is important for individual who are completely introverts as the frankness in their heart may function on the heart chakra.
+- It helps your kidneys and front portion of your body is entirely being stretched, which is important for individual who are completely introverts as the frankness in their heart may function on the heart chakra.

 - This pose brings some pressure on your internal organs of abdomen due to a great stretch at upper portion of your abdomen muscles and thus improving the efficiency.

 - It helps you to strengthen the muscles of your legs

 - This yoga pose is highly beneficial for individuals who sit more time in front of computers or desk

 - It aids in strengthening and toning the overall back muscles

 - This yoga pose strengthen your pancreas, kidneys and liver